 - Installation of Solar Panels to power our $12.9M state-of-the art DPW Facility

-- Creation and Funding of the Substance Abuse Prevention and Outreach Coordinator and a Recovery Coach position
+- Creation and Funding of the Substance Abuse Prevention and Outreach Coordinator and Recovery Coach positions

 - $400K Complete Streets Grant